4 marca 2021

 EUR 60 million from Norway grants for 90 companies

-The aim of the programme, conducted in cooperation with the donor's representative, the Innovation Norway agency, is to improve the competitiveness of Polish small and medium-sized enterprises by supporting the development and implementation of innovative technologies, solutions, processes, products and services.
-The activities carried out in the programme are also intended to strengthen cooperation between companies from Poland and Norway.
-Financial support will be offered in three thematic areas: innovations in green technologies, innovations in the area of marine and inland waters, and technologies improving the quality of life.
-In addition, a separate pool of funds has been provided for the implementation of projects in any of the above-mentioned areas for companies whose owners / co-owners are women taking part in the decision making process in the company.
+The aim of the programme is to improve the competitiveness of Polish small and medium-sized enterprises by supporting the development and implementation of innovative technologies, solutions, processes, products and services.
+The programme is also intended to strengthen cooperation between companies from Poland and Norway, and it is implemented in cooperation with the Donor Programme Partner - Innovation Norway agency Financial support is offered for innovations in three thematic areas: green technologies, technologies related to marine and inland waters, and welfare technologies improving the quality of life of vulnerable social groups.
+In addition, a separate pool of funds has been provided for female companies implementing projects in any of the above-mentioned areas.

-– This programme is another successful stage on the way to strengthening the competitiveness of Polish enterprises.
-Entrepreneurs have fully used the budget in the announced recruitment results - says Jarosław Gowin, Deputy Prime Minister, Minister of Economic Development, Labour and Technology.
+– This programme is another successful step on the way to strengthening the competitiveness of Polish enterprises.
+Entrepreneurs have fully used the budget in the two environment-friendly grant schemes - says Jarosław Gowin, Deputy Prime Minister, Minister of Economic Development, Labour and Technology.

-– The issues of the economy's impact on the natural environment largely determine the competitiveness of companies and the success of projects.
-An important role is played by more and more demanding environmental regulations and expectations from consumers, which result from the growing environmental awareness of the society.
+– The issues of the impact of our economy on the natural environment largely determine the competitiveness of companies and the success of projects.
+An important role is played by increasingly demanding environmental regulations and expectations from consumers, which result from the growing environmental awareness of the society.
 When companies think about development, they cannot ignore environmental issues - adds Jarosław Gowin.

-All projects recommended for funding will significantly contribute to achieving a higher level of environmental protection.
-The estimated reduction in CO2 emissions will be over 95 thousand tonnes, the number of waste from production and operation of enterprises that will not be produced, or will be processed or recovered, will be reduced by over 140 thousand tonnes.
+All the projects recommended for funding will significantly contribute to achieving a higher level of environmental protection.
+The estimated reduction in CO2 emissions will reach over 95 thousand tonnes, the amount of waste from production and operation of enterprises that will not be produced, or will be processed or recovered, will be reduced by over 140 thousand tonnes.
 Thanks to measures increasing energy efficiency, the estimated reduction in annual electricity consumption will amount to almost 141 GWh.

-Norway is a country famous for caring for the environment and promoting an ecological lifestyle.
-It has knowledge and experience in this field.
-Norwegians are specialists in in the field of waste recovery and processing, as well as obtaining energy from renewable sources.
-Among the projects recommended for funding, 30 per cent are projects implemented jointly with a selected partner from Norway. – “This programme aims to stimulate green innovation and business development, and to strengthen the competitiveness of Polish companies in an environmentally sustainable economy.
+Norway is known for caring for the environment and promoting an ecological lifestyle.
+Norwegians specialize in waste recovery and processing, as well as obtaining energy from renewable sources.
+Among the projects recommended for funding, 30 per cent will be implemented jointly with businesses and organisations from Norway. – “This programme aims to stimulate green innovation and business development, and to strengthen the competitiveness of Polish companies in an environmentally sustainable economy.
 Among the projects [recommended for funding] there are also a number of initiatives that will be implemented in partnership between Polish and Norwegian companies and research institutions.
 I hope it will be the beginning of a long-term and fruitful cooperation" - adds Anders Eide, Norwegian Ambassador to Poland.

-– Poland is one of the dozen or so countries that have been given the opportunity to implement support programmes financed by the Norwegian Government and the governments of EEA countries.
-Entrusting the implementation of this task, among others to PARP is unique ennoblement and a challenge that will ultimately strengthen the SME sector in our country even more - adds Marcin Czyża, Deputy President of PARP.
+– Poland belongs to a dozen countries that have been given the opportunity to implement support programmes financed by the Norwegian government and the governments of EEA countries.
+We feel that PARP being entrusted with this task stands for a unique privilege and a challenge that will ultimately strengthen the SME sector in our country even more - adds Marcin Czyża, Deputy President of PARP.

-The amount of funding in projects could reach a maximum of 70% of eligible project costs.
+The funding in projects could reach a maximum of 70% of eligible project costs.
 The proposed solutions had to be new at least for the company that submitted the application.
-However, PARP encouraged taking advantage of the programme for projects at a higher level of innovation, e.g. innovative solutions on the market scale.
+However, PARP encouraged submission of projects at a higher level of innovation, e.g. innovative solutions on the market scale.

-Find out about the list of projects recommended for funding:
+Find out about the list of projects recommended for funding in:

-Euro exchange rate for calculations.
-The average exchange rate of the National Bank of Poland on the day of announcing the competition: 1 Euro = 4.2928 PLN.
+The euro exchange rate applicable for calculations under the Programme is the average exchange rate of the National Bank of Poland on the day of announcing the competition: EUR 1 = PLN 4.2928.